 Key Takeaways

-• Amnesia is a very real medical phenomenon.
-But unlike what you’ve seen in the movies, it doesn’t typically cause a loss of identity.
+Amnesia is a medical condition that affects memory, making it hard to remember past events or form new memories.
+Unlike what you’ve seen in movies, it doesn’t typically cause a loss of identity.

 You’ve probably seen depictions of amnesia in TV or movies.
 Typically, a character experiences complete memory loss after an accident or traumatic event.
 They don’t know who they are, and they don’t recognize their loved ones.
 Technically speaking, these portrayals aren’t totally inaccurate.
 Amnesia is a real phenomenon that happens when a person experiences sudden memory loss.
 Or it may involve an inability to retain new memories.
 However, most of these portrayals fail to acknowledge the many nuances of this diagnosis.